learn-academy-2023-india/india-lecture-examples/active-record-migrations.md

 ### Approach submitted by Full Stack Web Developer Jeremie `.order(:id)`
 `> IndiaCommunity.order(:id)`
 ***NOTE: The order method sorts all the records in ascending order based on the id column which stores the primary key automatically assign by rails.***

+### modifications to the migration commands
+For example, you created a model that you do not want to use.
+`$ rails generate model HaterCommunity name:string`

+#### If you have not save the changes to the db schema
+- use the destroy model terminal command
+`$ rails destroy model HaterCommunity name:string`

+#### If you have saved the changes to the db schema
+- remove the table from schema by running rollback terminal command, which essentially undo the changes made by the current migration file
+`$ rails db:rollback`
+- delete the migration file containing the change definition that created the table you just removed
+`Look for migration file under db/migrate`
+- drop the database
+`$ rails db:drop`
+- create an empty database
+`$ rails db:create`
+- runs all migrations
+`$ rails db:migrate`